bouwe77/temba/README.md

 ### Nested parent-child resources

-Also nested (parent-child) routes are not supported (yet?), so every URI has the /:resource/:id structure and there is no way to indicate any relation, apart from within the JSON itself perhaps.
+Also nested (parent-child) URI routes are not supported (yet?).
+So every URI has the /:resource/:id structure and there is no way to indicate any deeper relation through the URI.

 ### Filtering and sorting